What is Prenatal Paternity Testing?

 Can I use the DNA test results in court?

 Non Invasive Prenatal Paternity Test results are not currently admissible in court.
-The science is reliable but courts need to verify the chain of custody from the patient to the laboratory.
-This test is too new to have had the chain of custody verified.
+The science is reliable, but courts need to verify the chain of custody from the patient to the laboratory and this test is too new to have had the chain of custody verified.

-How do I make an appointment for paternity testing?
+How do I make an appointment for confidential paternity testing?